Ak0sTib0r/UnderGrad/README.md

 <p align="center">(credit: Alex Tudorache)</p>

 # Introduction
 UnderGrad is an open source note taking software/toolkit specifically designed for Mathematics and Physics Undergraduates.
-It's built with Python (3.9.6) and comes with a GUI as well as a library of snippets (shortcuts) for LaTex.
+It's built with Python (3.9.6) and comes with a GUI as well as a library of snippets (shortcuts) for LaTeX.

+This README contains 2 main chapters:
+- Setup and Configuration
+- Tutorial and Snippet Dictionary

-The next section is split into three parts:
+Section I is split into three parts:
-- Prerequisites
+- Part I: Prerequisites
-- Setup VSCode with Latex
+- Part II: Setup VSCode with LaTeX
-- Setup and Configure UnderGrad
+- Part III: Setup and Configure UnderGrad

 # Setup and Configuration
 ## Part I: Prerequisites